 He chose a brash, big-mouthed fisherman (who reminds me a lot of myself being that opinionated New Yorker I am), He chose a king who committed adultery with Bathsheba and then had her husband killed to cover up his sin, He chose a Hebrew with a supposed speech impediment, He chose a prostitute, He chose a persecutor of Christians, He chose a tax collector…and on and on.

-And why does God choose flawed people?
+And why does God use flawed people?

-4 Reasons God Uses Broken People
+4 Reasons God Uses the Broken and Flawed

 1. He chooses flawed people because that is who we can most identify with.
 We relate to those people.
 We can’t relate to the holy and righteous Pharisees…no, but we relate to Peter though.